-Turn the thermostat off for 3-5 minutes, ensure Propane Gas Tank valve is open and tank is not empty, then repeat Steps 2-4.
+Turn the thermostat OFF for 3-5 minutes, ensure Propane Gas Tank switch is on and tank is not empty, then repeat Steps 2-4.

 If the furnace will not light after three attempts, go to "Shut Down" steps and contact your dealer or a local RV service center for repair.